Messages

 Clipboard images can be uploaded by pasting with p or P from the "+ and "* registers, and following the confirmation dialog.
 On macOS and Windows they contain the same contents, but they differ on Linux and other *nix systems running X11 or Wayland, where:

-• "+ contains the CLIPBOARD selection, usually set with ^C or by selecting “Copy Image” in a menu dialog.
+• "+ contains the CLIPBOARD selection, which is usually set in a GUI application with <C-C> or by selecting “Copy Image” in a menu dialog.

-• "* contains the PRIMARY selection, usually contains last selected text) on X11.
+• "* contains the PRIMARY selection, which is usually the last selected text in X11 or Wayland.

 So, for example, if you had copied an image from a web browser on Linux (placing it into the CLIPBOARD selection), you could paste it into iamb with "+p.
 Or, if you instead selected some text with your cursor (placing it into the PRIMARY selection), then you could paste it with "*p.